-In Settings > Accessibility > Display Accommodations, you'll see three main options: Color Filters, Light Sensitivity, and Reduce White Point.
+In Settings > Accessibility > Display Accommodations, you'll see three main options: Colour Filters, Light Sensitivity and Reduce White Point.

-Color Filters can help you differentiate colors or read onscreen text.
+Colour Filters can help you differentiate between colours or to read onscreen text.

-To help you differentiate colors, there are four presets.
-After you choose one (except Grayscale), you can then select Intensity to adjust the filter's strength:
+To help you differentiate between colours, there are four presets.
+After you've chosen one (except Greyscale), you can then select Intensity to adjust the filter's strength: